 The big plays that haunted them at the start of the night and the missed tackles that have plagued them all year re-surfaced on three of their last four plays in a span of 27 seconds.
 After the balls to McConkey, Dobbins avoided two tackles to win it with 18 seconds left.

 Until then, the Bengals flummoxed Herbert in the second half.
-He was seven of 22 for just 114 yards and he finished with a lower passer rating than Burrow at 94.3.
+He was seven of 22 for just 114 yards, and he finished with a lower passer rating than Burrow at 94.3.

-"We have a great defensive coordinator," Pro Bowl sacker Trey Hendrickson of Lou Anarumo.
+"We have a great defensive coordinator," Pro Bowl edge rusher Trey Hendrickson of Lou Anarumo.
 "That's his job to make checks and adjustments.
 Put guys in the right places to be successful and I think the second half went that way in the first half.
 I think there are a lot of things (in the first half) individually we could do on our end."

 LOU MOVE